spectrocloud/docs-assignments/technical-writer/assignment.md

 ## Debugging a Container
-If you need to dedug the container, you can use `kubectl debug` to use automated debuigging tasks to learn what needs to be fixed.
+If you need to debug the container, you can use `kubectl debug` to use automated debugging tasks to learn what needs to be fixed.
 You can use this command to create a clone of the Pod that will keep running even if there is an error in the container.
 You can use the CLI to run this command:

 ```shell
     kubectl debug